 GUIDELINES

 The Local Government Act 1995 does not specifically mention the use of Corporate Credit Cards by officers in a Local Government.
 However, Section 6.5(a) of the Act requires the CEO to ensure that proper accounts and records of the transactions and affairs of the Local Government are kept in accordance with regulations.
 In addition, the Local Government (Financial Management) Regulation 11(1)(a) requires Local Government to develop procedures for the authorisation and payment of accounts to ensure that there is effective security and appropriate authorisation in place for the use of credit cards.

+Corporate Card purchases are to be reconciled against monthly bank statements, with proof of purchasing attached and be signed by the purchasers and an second officer with appropriate seniority and budget awareness.

+Corporate Card use is subject to auditing.